sicoyle/sicoyle.github.io/README.md

 ## Welcome to Samantha Coyle's Website

+#Introduction

+I am currently a Sophomore at Texas State University.
+I am a Computer Science major, alongside my identical twin sister [Cassandra Coyle](www.cassiecoyle.me).
+I am excited to continue learning about how Computer Science applies to the world and how it improves our day-to-day lives.

 Here is the [link](https://github.com/sicoyle/txstcs) to my school repository as I continue learning and improving my Computer Science skills at Texas State University.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown